 Your first year tuition fees and Summer Institute accommodation is covered by Frontline, and you'll receive a tax-free, National Insurance-exempt bursary to support you through your studies.
 This ranges from £18,000 in regions across the UK, to £20,000 if you're based in inner London.

-In your second year you'll earn a newly qualified social worker salary, which (depending on your location) will typically range from £25,000 to £34,000.
+In years two and three you'll earn a newly qualified social worker salary, which (depending on your location) will typically range from £25,000 to £34,000.

 The organisation also runs the Pathways programme - a national leadership development programme for social workers consisting of multiple pathways for four different levels of leadership.